Applications Are Now Closed for 2025-2026 Internships

 - Paid professional development activities

-- Networking opportunities within the DDEEA and beyond UW-Madison
+- Networking opportunities within campus and beyond UW-Madison

 - Engagement with a cohort of other interns with unique skill sets and experiences